CyberMiles/smart_contracts/CryptoKittiesTravis/README.md

 Run `truffle compile` from the initialized directory and then`truffle migrate --network testnet` to deploy.
-Make sure you have attached to Travis network  with `travis attach http://localhost:8545`and unlocked your default account before deployment with `personal.unlockAccount(cmt.accounts[0])` (normally unlocking is needed before every `migrate`).
+Make sure you have a running synced up Travis node, attached to Travis network with `travis attach http://localhost:8545`and unlocked your default account with `personal.unlockAccount(cmt.accounts[0])` before deployment (normally unlocking is needed before every `migrate`).